AI-14/deep-detect-my-handwriting/README.md

   ![Streamlit](https://img.shields.io/badge/-Streamlit-f0806c?style=flat)

 ## Description
    A streamlit app for predicting handwritten drawn images using deep learning model (DFFNN).
+All you have to do is draw any digit from 0-9 on the canvas and the model will predict the digit you drew in real time.

 ## Screenshots Of The Application
 ![](/res/readme_res/Pic1.png)